sonar-perl/sonar-perl/README.md

 e.g. `sonar-perl-plugin/build/sonar-perl-plugin-0.2.1-SNAPSHOT.jar` into the plugins
 directory of your SonarQube installation (should be something like `/opt/sonarqube/extensions/plugins/`)

+### Compatibility

+We build and test against the current LTS release (5.6), SonarQube 6.x should work as well.
+Please report bugs or incompatibilities in our [bugtracker](https://github.com/otrosien/sonar-perl/issues).

 ## Building all from source

 Running a full build includes creation of the plugin-jar and a docker image.